HOW MUCH DOES A 3D PRINTER COST

 Printers in this class are perfectly suitable in Education (middle schools, high schools, universities and robotics clubs) as well as in a wide range of commercial environments (small business to large enterprises).

-Fusion3 offers a Performance-grade 3D printer that is one of the most affordable you’ll find on the market, with all of the capabilities you look for in a Professional / Performance 3D Printer.
+Fusion3 offers Performance-grade 3D printers that are some of the most affordable you’ll find on the market, with all of the capabilities you look for in a Professional / Performance 3D Printer.

 Enterprise (Industrial) 3D Printers ($20,000 – $100,000):

 The printers in the Enterprise class differ from the Performance class in a few ways.
 These printers can print in high quality at good speeds, however you pay a significant premium for this privilege.
+They frequently are capable of printing very high temperature materials such as PEEK and Ultem.
 These printers have very slick interfaces and durable construction and metal fabricated exteriors.
 Enterprise manufacturers charge a high price for the base printer, but also charge annual maintenance contracts as well as require you to purchase proprietary materials at a premium to those available on the open market.
 Also, the selection of materials in this space are surprisingly limited and expensive, often priced at three to five times what the material would cost on the open market.
 While these printers are durable and reliable, their price makes them only appropriate for large enterprises who can afford their large price tag.
 This price tag makes this class of printers prohibitively expensive for most universities.
 The irony of these machines is that due to the high operating costs, one can argue there is a disincentive for encouraging their use by employees & students.
 Because of this, the Performance class of 3D printers becomes an attractive alternative to Enterprise printers for a wide variety of businesses.